2 Week Vietnam Itinerary: How To Spend 2 Weeks in Vietnam by JetSettingFools.com

 Bridges Of Da Nang, Vietnam

-Just north of Hoi An is the modern city of Da Nang, which boasts a handful of natural sights, modern marvels and a long stretch of beautiful beaches.
-Da Nang, a major hub of transportation, is even better suited for day trips and regional exploration.
+Just north of Hoi An is the modern city of Da Nang.
+It boasts a handful of natural sights, modern marvels and a long stretch of beautiful beaches.
+Da Nang, a major hub of transportation, is well-suited for day trips and regional exploration.

 Pro Tip: To get a better sense of the city, read our post: Things To Do in Da Nang!

 Hoi An or Da Nang?
-The cities of Hoi An and Da Nang are just 30km apart, but drastically different.
-We have stayed in both cities and appreciated what each of them has to offer.
-What we liked best about Hoi An was the historic Old Town and the classic Vietnamese restaurants.
+The cities are less than 20 miles apart, but drastically different.
+We have stayed in both and appreciated what each has to offer.
+What we loved about Hoi An was the historic Old Town and the classic Vietnamese restaurants.
 The top features of Da Nang are the fabulous beaches and amazing eateries.
-For day trips, Da Nang is closer to Hue (and the Hai Van Pass) and Ba Na Hills, but Hoi An is where popular Cham Islands Tours depart.
-Da Nang serves as the transportation hub, so all flights, trains and buses arrive in the city; visitors going on to Hoi An will have to travel an additional 45 minutes to an hour.
+For day trips, Da Nang is closer to Hue (and Hai Van Pass) and Ba Na Hills, but Hoi An is where popular Cham Islands Tours depart.
+Da Nang serves as the transportation hub, so all flights, trains and buses arrive in the city.
+Visitors going on to Hoi An will have to travel an additional 45 minutes to an hour.

 Fantasy structures at Hang Nga Crazy House in Dalat, Vietnam

-Situated in the Central Highlands nearly 5,000 feet above sea level, Dalat is a mountain city that offers cooler weather and stunning scenery.
+Situated in the Central Highlands nearly 5,000 feet above sea level, Dalat offers cooler weather and stunning scenery.
 While tucked away high in the mountains, it is still very much a buzzing city.
 Some of the highlights include a cable car ride to the mountaintop pagoda, a city center lake, flower markets and unique architecture.

-Pro Tip: For more read our complete guide: Things To Do in Dalat.
+Pro Tip: See our complete guide: Things To Do in Dalat.

 Backpacker Street, Ho Chi Minh City, Vietnam

 Fast-paced and fascinating, Ho Chi Minh City is the largest city in Vietnam.
-Formerly the capital of South Vietnam and called Saigon, today HCMC offers intriguing sights, a combination of historic and contemporary architecture and an incredible choice of local cuisine and craft beer.
+Formerly the capital of South Vietnam and called Saigon, today HCMC offers intriguing sights, a combination of historic and contemporary architecture and an incredible choice of local cuisine.

 Pro Tip: Find specific details in our article: Ho Chi Minh Itinerary.